 The present framework allows to represent several classical cognitive distortions: dichotomous reasoning, disqualification of one of the poles, selective abstraction, minimisation and maximisation.
-To these, one can add two other cognitive distortions of which the present model allows to predict the existence and which are closely related to the classical cognitive distortions, although they are not included, to the knowledge of the author, among these last.
-It consists of the omission of the neutral and of the requalification in the other pole.
+To these, one can add two other cognitive distortions of which the present model allows to predict the existence and which are closely related to the classical cognitive distortions, although they do not appear, to the knowledge of the author, to the number of these last.
+It consists of the omission of the neutral and the requalification in the other pole.

 The cognitive distortions can be constructed, in the present model, from three main notions: the reference class, the duality and the system of taxa.
 It is necessary, in a preliminary way, to set out to describe these three notions.
-The reference class, above all, is constituted by a set of phenomena or objects.
+The reference class, above all, is constituted by a group of phenomena or objects.
 Several examples can be given here: the class composed of the events and facts of the patient's life; the class of the future events of the patient's life; the class constituted by all the parts of the patient's body; the class which is made up of the patient's character's traits.

 The notion of duality, second, corresponds to a pair of concepts such as Positive/Negative, Internal/External, Collective/Individual, Nice/Ugly, etc. A duality corresponds then to a criterion under the angle of which the elements of the reference class can be considered or evaluated.
-Let us denote by A/\bar{A} a given duality, where A and \bar{A} constitute then dual concepts.
-An enumeration (necessarily partial) of the dualities is as follows: Positive/Negative, Internal/External, Quantitative/Qualitative, Visible/Invisible, Analytical/synthetic, Absolute/Relative, Abstract/Concrete, Static/Dynamic, Unique/Multiple, Aesthetics/Practice, Definite/Vague, Finite/Infinite, Individual/Collective, Simple/Composite, Implicit/Explicit, Intentional/Unintentional.
+Let us denote by A/Ā a given duality, where A and Ā constitute then dual concepts.
+An enumeration (necessarily partial) of the dualities is as follows: Positive/Negative, Internal/External, Ouantitative/Oualitative, Analytical/synthetic, Visible/Invisible, Absolute/Relative, Abstract/Concrete, Static/Dynamic, Unique/Multiple, Aesthetics/Practice, Definite/Vague, Finite/Infinite.
+Simple/Composite, Individual/Collective, Implicit/Explicit, Intentional/Unintentional.

 Finally, the patient's system of taxa consists of a taxonomy which allows the patient to evaluate and to classify the elements of the reference class, according to the criterion corresponding to a given duality A/\bar{A} .
 These taxa can be considered as "what can see" the patient.
-The system of taxa consists of a system of values which is inherent to the patient or of a filter through which the patient "sees" the elements of the reference class, i.e. the phenomena or the objects of reality.
+It consists of a system of values that is inherent to the patient or of a filter through which the patient "sees" the elements of the reference class, i.e. the phenomena or the objects of reality.
 The figure below represents an optimal system of taxa.

-Fig.1.
+Figure 1.
 The optimal system of taxa